-Rare side effects of COVID vaccines
+Rare side effects of COVID-19 vaccines

 Myocarditis and pericarditis are an inflammation of the heart muscle or lining and can range from mild to serious illness.
-They are usually caused by viruses but are also a rare side effect of both the Pfizer and Novavax COVID-19 vaccines.
+They are usually caused by viruses but are also a rare side effect of the Pfizer COVID-19 vaccines.